A summary of ABC News polling standards and methodology follows.

 In addition to recommending against reporting surveys that do not meet these standards, we promote and strongly encourage the reporting of good-quality polls that break new ground in opinion research.

-Field work for most of ABC’s U.S. polling is carried out by Abt SRBI of New York, N.Y., using a dual-frame sample design covering both landline telephone and cell phone-only respondents, with samples produced by Survey Sampling Inc. of Shelton, Conn.
-We tested cell-only sampling in August 2008, made it a regular part of our sample design in October 2008 and reported on our approach in detail at the annual meeting of the American Association for Public Opinion Research in May 2010; see that paper here.
+Full-length ABC/Post polls use a dual-frame sample design covering both landline telephone and cell phone-only respondents, with samples produced by Survey Sampling Inc. (SSI) of Shelton, Conn.
+We tested cell-only sampling in August 2008, incorporated it into our ongoing samples in October 2008 and reported on our approach in a paper at the annual meeting of the American Association for Public Opinion Research in May 2010.

 In the landline component of these surveys, a sample of landline households in the continental United States is selected by SSI via random digit dialing procedures, in which all landline telephone numbers, listed and unlisted, have an equal probability of selection.